 North Western Railway.
 It had over 200 rooms, also 37 bathrooms, which was

 1870, The social revolution in travel wrought by the railways was evident in the growing importance of third class travel to the railway companies� revenue.
-In 1844 they had to be compelled to run ‘affordable’ workmen’s trains’.
+In 1844 they had to be compelled to run �affordable� workmen�s trains�; this was because of the large-scale demolition of labourer�s housing caused by railway construction, causing the working class to have to move further out.
 In 1844 one third of railway journeys, and one eight of revenue,� came from third class; by 1870 third class accounted for two thirds of journeys and almost half of revenue.

 17 December 1858, The Geologists Association, London was formed.
 The newly constructed railway cuttings and tunnels had stimulated the science.

 1854, The North Eastern Railway opened its headquarters in York.
 The NER�s main locomotive works were at Darlington.

 1853, The Great Northern Railway moved its engine works to Doncaster, from Boston, Lincolnshire.
 By 1900 the Doncaster works covered 200 acres and employed 4,500, and had 96 km of sidings.

 1852, A rail passenger could travel from Exeter to Newcastle on Tyne on� two days, staying overnight at Manchester (see roads, year 1754, for typical UK journey times by stagecoach, 1700s, 1800s).
 However this would have involved using the services of five different rail operators; Great Western to Gloucester, Midland to Birmingham, London and North Western to Manchester, then the next day the Lancashire and Yorkshire to Leeds and finally the North Eastern to Newcastle on Tyne.
 Bradshaws Railway Guide, first published in 1842 and surviving until 1961, was invaluable in planning the trip.
 However a big issue was through ticketing between railway companies.
 Through tickets might be impossible to obtain.
 The Railway Clearing House was established to deal with this issue, and how the ticket price should be divided between companies.
 But the Great Western did not join the Railway Clearing House system until the1860s.

-2/11/1852, The Dean of Exeter Cathedral ordered that the cathedral clock be advanced 14 minutes to conform wth Greenwich mean time.
+2 November 1852, The Dean of Exeter Cathedral ordered that the cathedral clock be advanced 14 minutes to conform wth Greenwich mean time.
 This was a result of the railways spreading across Britain, and operating on a standard time.
 Nationwide standardisation of time had begun when the horse-drawn Irish mail coaches began running from London to Ireland via Chester and Holyhead; the mail coach guard carried a watch set to Greenwich time, and was required to inform the innkeepers along the way of the correct time.
 In 1830 the Manchester and Liverpool railway operated on Greenwich time.
 But there was resistance to this nationwide time in the West Country and Wales.

 1 November 1848.
 W H Smith opened his first bookstall at Euston Station, London, the start of multiple retailing in Britain.

 4 August 1845, Thomas Cook organised the first holiday excursion by rail, to North Wales, leaving Leicester at 5am.

 1844, Milk reached Manchester (UK) by rail for the first time.
 Growing urban populations, distant from the countryside, could now receive fresh milk and other produce that was both fresh and cheap.
 Fresh vegetables, meat and fish supplies were now improved in cities.

 9 August 1844, The British Government (Gladstone) legislated to force railway companies to run at least one train a day on all of their routes at a fare of more than 1d per mile, at at least 12 mph (overall, including stops); the so-called Workmen�s Trains.
 The carriages had to be covered and protected from the weather.
 Chuildren under 3 were to be carried free on these trains, and those between 3 and 12 to be carried at half-fare.
 Some companies ran such trains at unpopular hours such as 6am.
 However see 1870 above.

 1843, The Grand Junction Railway inaugurated the locomotive works at Crewe.
 Crewe in 1841 had just 203 inhabitants.
 By 1851 the population of Crewe was 4,571.
 In 1840 Nantwich was the main town of the region, but canal interest predominated here and tried to prevent local landowners selling to the railways, saying the steam locomotives emitted dangerous fumes.
 Crewe, named after the local Crewe Hall, could offer the railway companies cheap land for their large workshops and marshalling yards.
 In 1861 a mill for rolling rails was built at Crewe.
 In 1901 Crewe had a population of 42,074.

 1843, The London and South Western Railway started locomotive construction at its Nine Elms depot, London.
 This was also its London passenger terminus until 13 July 1848 when a more central terminus at Waterloo began operations.

 1842, The Manchester and Liverpool Railway offered so-called �commutation tickets�; these were advance payment tickets for travellers who regularly used the line, for work journeys.
 The �commutation� was the exchange of payment for long term travel rights.
 From this derives the term �commuter� for anyone who regularly travels to work, even if not by train.

 5 July 1841.
 Thomas Cook, born 22 November 1808 in Derbyshire, introduced the first Cook�s Tour when 570 teetotallers took the train from Leicester to Loughborough to attend a temperance meeting, using cheap tickets, which he negotiated with the train company.
 See 1 May 1938.

 1838, The London and Birmingham Railway (LBR) opened its workshops at Wolverton.
 In 1821 Wolverton was a village of 335 inhabitants.
 In 1854 the LBR buult more houses at New Bradwell.
 By 1851 Wolverton had a population of 2,070, rising to 3,600 by 1881.
 By 1901 Wolverton and New Bradwell together had 9,200 inhabitants.
 The railways created a market in mass personal travel that had never existed before.
 By 1845 1 million people were using the London to Birmingham line every year.
 This year the LBR used the word �timetable� for the first time, derived from the maritime �tide tables�.